Why do mail servers get blacklisted?

 Working around blacklisting problems

-Our system administration team monitors our email queues for signs of delivery issues with major email providers.
+We monitor email queues for signs of delivery issues with major email providers.
 If you're having an issue emailing a certain provider and you need to get a message sent out urgently I would recommend following the steps in my guide on sending mail via Gmail when server IP is blocked to still get your message out in a timely manner.

 After that, typically you'd want to request to have the mail server's IP address de-listed from any blacklists that it's currently on.
 In order to do this you can read my guide on requesting a delisting from a blacklist.